BaraaFayezz/data-engineering-portfolio/capstone_retail_pipeline/README.md

 ## 📊 Output

 1. **Cleaned Dataset**
-A new CSV file named `cleaned_orders_final.csv` will be created in the project folder.
+   -A new CSV file named `cleaned_orders_final.csv` will be created in the project folder.

  2. **Generated Reports**
    - Delivery Status Report
    - Orders by Country & City
    - Top Shipping Companies
    - Shipping Company Affiliation Summary